Kotlin compiler options

 Specify a custom path to the Kotlin compiler used for the discovery of runtime libraries.

 Pass an option to a Kotlin compiler plugin.
-Available plugins and their options are listed in Compiler plugins.
+Available plugins and their options are listed in the Tools > Compiler plugins section of the documentation.

 Provide source compatibility with the specified version of Kotlin.